What Is Web Hosting?

 Generally, companies do not give what their uptime score is on their website.
 You can restore this info for free through 3rd party sites.

 Pingdom is one of the popular 3rd party websites.

 The recommended uptime score is 99.5% and above.
 If below, this score is not acceptable.

 If you plan on running an e-commerce website then it is necessary for you to choose a host that provides sufficient e-commerce support.

 SSL certification and shopping cart software installation are some of the features your website will need.

 Examples of All-in-One E-commerce features

-Share this article if you like it and follow us on Facebook for more.
-Don’t forget to press the notification bell to receive updates from us.
+Share this article if you like it and follow us on facebook for more.